delucks/dotfiles/README.md

 Then, cd to ~/dotfiles/playbooks and run `ansible-playbook bootstrap.yml`.
 For more information on what it does, look at the file itself.
 It's pretty self-explanatory and well commented.

-### make

-A good option for most would be `make all`, which will attempt to symlink my dotfiles into the right locations.
-To remove, run `make remove-all`.
-Most of the other options are for my use, but `make dev-install` (`make dev-remove` to uninstall) may be of use to people looking to get off the ground with my shell, editor, and IRC configs.
-Be warned that the default `make all` will clone a bunch of my git repos into different places around your $HOME.
-You'll probably want to read the Makefile before deciding which target you want.

 Screenshots
 -----------